rwinslow/resolve/README.md

   * Windfall: Someone recommends a benefit
 * Each pair of 1s rolled gives you one Burnout and cannot mark any more Resolve unless you spend each of them in the following ways:
   * Knock: Take 1 Wound
-  * Doubt: Mark 1 Resolve
+  * Doubt: Spend 1 Resolve
   * Break: Mark an item you possess as broken
   * Setback: Someone recommends a problem